 pulpcore.app.wsgi application, you can pass the authenticated username to Pulp via the WSGI

 REMOTE_USER WSGI environment is the default behavior of the

-one is that the WSGI environment variable name can be configured from a Pulp provided WSGI
+provided one is that the WSGI environment variable name can be configured.

 See the REMOTE_USER_ENVIRON_NAME for configuring the WSGI provided

 authentication, you likely want to leave REMOTE_USER_ENVIRON_NAME

 unset and configure the webserver to set the

 For example purposes, assume you’re using Nginx with LDAP authentication required and after authenticating it reverse proxies your request to the gunicorn process running the pulpcore.app.wsgi application.
 That would look like this: